Frequently Asked Questions

 Q: Where can I use my meal plan?

 A: Meal plans may be used at any Student Affairs Dining location on campus.
-This includes Campus Center Dining, Jamba Juice, Taco Bell, Pizza Hut, Ba-le, Corner Market Cafe, and at the Hale Aloha and Gateway House cafeterias.
+This includes Campus Center Food Court, Jamba Juice, Stir Fresh, Pizza Hut, Ba-le, Simply to Go, Starbucks, The Market and at the Hale Aloha and Gateway House cafeterias.

 Q: What type of jobs are available on campus?